 - Finally, once you set the false preference, any type of Geolocation from a non-secure site will eventually fail.

 Take A Further Leap In Understanding – Geolocation API Removed From Unsecured Origins In Chrome

 Google’s Chrome is one of the strongest browsers in terms of functionality and technicalities, thus it adheres to strict guidelines and set of security protocols.
-Considering these guidelines Chrome has publicly censure some strong features on the non-secure sites like – the Geolocation, and by doing this Chrome hope that the other browsers will also execute the same.
+Considering these guidelines Chrome has publicly censured some strong features on the non-secure sites like – the Geolocation, and by doing this Chrome hopes that the other browsers will also execute the same.

-Why this change is being made and is urged by the owners to turn to HTTPS for the Geolocation because location is a sensitive data for any site.
+Why this change is being made and is urged by the owners to turn to HTTPS for the Geolocation because the location is sensitive data for any site.
 Requiring HTTPS is an essential protocol that is needed for protection and securing the privacy of your users’ location data as privacy is critical aspect in online world.
-If Geolocation API is served over non-secure pages then attackers can easily intercept the data and get the details of user’s location, which can put user’s privacy at stack.
-Attacker can manipulate user’s data and use it for malicious activities.
+If Geolocation API is served over non-secure pages then attackers can easily intercept the data and get the details of user’s location, which can put the user’s privacy at stack.
+An attacker can manipulate users’ data and use it for malicious activities.
 The degree and the nature of individual and business information accessible to possible hackers would allow targeted attacks, which may be difficult to stop, identify and manage.